 Being honest, no one is always motivated to get their workout done.
 This can be a really hard thing to admit, since our cultural narrative tells you that you should totally have no problems A) being motivated and B) fitting a workout into your day.
 (Ha!)
 It’s actually quite difficult to stay motivated sometimes; this is especially true when exercise is a new habit, or when your routine has seen a significant change (hello, COVID-19).

 A big part of my job is actually helping people understand that there absolutely can be a difference between what you see in the fitness-related media (magazines, websites, TV shows) and how you actually feel about working out.
-That is, you don’t have to love it, or even like it, 100% of the time.
-You definitely do not have to always be motivated.
+That is, you don’t have to love it, or even like it 100% of the time.
+You definitely do not have to always be super gung-ho motivated.

-There are things you can do that help stay motivated, though.
+There are things you can do that help you stay motivated.

-This won’t be the first thing you read to tell you to find something that you enjoy doing.
-Not surprisingly, this helps a lot.
-The “no pain, no gain” mindset is not actually a great one.
-It can be off-putting, and can actually have significant drawbacks.
-On the flip side, enjoying what you do for exercise makes it a whole less lot like a chore.
+This won’t be the first thing you’ll read to tell you to find something that you enjoy doing.
+Not surprisingly, enjoying what you do helps a lot.
+The whole “no pain, no gain” mindset is not a great one – really, who wants to hurt themselves?
+And it has some pretty big potential drawbacks, like physical injuries.
+No thank you.
+Enjoying what you do for exercise makes it a whole less lot like a chore.
 It doesn’t have to be intentional “exercise” either; some of my best workouts have come from gardening.
 Take a look at what you do regularly in life that gets you moving, especially if it helps get your heart rate up or gets you moving in different ways than you might normally.